Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: Proof of Theorem

-We will now present different arguments for how the Hamiltonian maximizing condition is refined for strictly convex and linear $c_k(\cdot)$ functions.
-Note that the arguments in each case only depend on the nature of $c_k(\cdot)$, and thus we also consider vector function $\overrightarrow{c}(\cdot)$ that simultaneously have elements that are linear and strictly concave:
+We will now present different arguments for how the Hamiltonian maximizing condition is refined for strictly concave and linear $c_k(\cdot)$ functions.
+The arguments in each case only depend on the nature of $c_k(\cdot)$, and thus we also consider vector function $\overrightarrow{c}(\cdot)$ that simultaneously has elements that are linear and strictly concave:

 \begin{enumerate} \item For the case of strictly concave $c_i(\cdot)$, Theorem \ref{thm:crossing} only considers cases where $u_i^{\max}(t)=u_i^{\max}$, i.e., is a constant.
-At each time $t$, $\varphi_{i}(u_i(t),t)=\inp*{\overrightarrow{\Lambda^*}(t)}{\overrightarrow{B_i}} u_i(t) - \beta^*(T) c_i(u_i(t))$ is convex in $u_i(t)$.
+At each time $t$, $\varphi_{i}(u_i(t),t)=\inp*{\overrightarrow{\bLam^*}(t)}{\overrightarrow{B}(:,i)} u_i(t) - \beta^*(T) c_i(u_i(t))$ is convex in $u_i(t)$.
 Therefore, it is maximized either at its upper or lower-bound (i.e., $u^*_i(t)\in \{0, u_i^{\max}\}$).
-Thus, it suffices to compare $\varphi_{i}(0,t)=0$ and $\varphi_{i}(u^{max}_i,t)=\inp*{\overrightarrow{\Lambda^*}(t)}{\overrightarrow{B_i}} u^{max}_i - \beta c_i(u^{max}_i)$.
+Thus, it suffices to compare $\varphi_{i}(0,t)=0$ and $\varphi_{i}(u^{max}_i,t)=\inp*{\overrightarrow{\bLam^*}(t)}{\overrightarrow{B}(:,i)} u^{max}_i - \beta c_i(u^{max}_i)$.
 Thus, the Hamiltonian maximizing condition \eqref{eq:hamiltonianmax} becomes\footnote{The question mark denoting the fact that PMP does not uniquely determine the optimal $u_i^*$ at times $t$ when $\varphi_i(t, u_i)$ does not change with $u_i$.}:

-\item For the case of linear $c_i(u_i)= v_i u_i$, at each time $t$, $\varphi_{i}(u_i(t), t)=\big(\inp*{\overrightarrow{\Lambda^*}(t)}{\overrightarrow{B_i}} - \beta^*(T) v_i\big) u_i $.
+\item For the case of linear $c_i(u_i)= v_i u_i$, at each time $t$, $\varphi_{i}(u_i(t), t)=\big(\inp*{\overrightarrow{\bLam^*}(t)}{\overrightarrow{B}(:,i)} - \beta^*(T) v_i\big) u_i $.
 Thus, the Hamiltonian maximizing condition \eqref{eq:hamiltonianmax} becomes:

 \end{enumerate}